 Avoid storing your shoes in direct sunlight or extreme heat like keeping them in your car on an Aussie summer day!
 The glue that binds the sole to the rest of your shoe is heat sensitive and is prone to splitting apart.
 Not to mention bacteria thrives in a warm environment.
 If your shoes are trapped in your car, your passengers also may not be too happy with the resulting smell.

 We've all seen the black streaks on slabs across gyms and crags alike.
 This is precious shoe rubber being scraped off on the wall.
-Practice good, delicate footwork to help prolong the rubber.
+Practice good, delicate footwork to get more time out of the rubber.

 Pro Tip: Try climbs a few times and pay attention to your movements with your feet.
 Learning a route and how to be efficient on it can do wonders for your technique and footwork.

-Similarly, you wear away your rubber while walking on the ground between climbs.
-The best thing to do is to take your shoes off between climbs.
-If you don't, watch where you walk in them.
-Try to keep them as clean as possible by being aware of your surroundings and where you stand/what you stand in.
+Climbing rubber is alot softer than the rubber on your walking shoes.
+You can easily wear your climbing rubber down while walking on the ground between climbs.
+The best thing to do is to take your shoes off between climbs or walk on your heels.
+If you prefer to walk around in your climbing shoes, try to keep the soles as clean as possible by being aware of your surroundings and where you stand/what you stand in.
+Cleaning your soles on a mat before jumping on the wall is regular practice, especially when climbing outside to reduce potential damage to the crag.

 Mud, dirt, dust and chalk can clog up the rubber on your shoes.
-If you notice a dirty sole, give the sole a wipe with your socks or on the leg of your pants.
+Give the sole a wipe with your socks or on the leg of your pants.
 If you are climbing outside and notice a lot of dirt or sand, a small square of carpet/towel is handy for wiping your shoes.
 Some bouldering mats even have inbuilt foot wiping carpets.

 Still not clean?
 You can clean with soles with a damp cloth and a soft tooth brush.
 Using water to dampen a cloth, wipe off any excess dirt from the sole of the shoe.
 If you still notice dirt stuck deep in the rubber, use a soft tooth brush in small circular motion to lift any dirt and grime.
 Spray the sole with water until the water is running off from the shoe is clear.
-To save you from having to wash the entire shoe and dry it, try not to get the fabric of the shoe wet. ...And for those who are lazy, try the Tension Shoe Spray.
+Avoid getting the fabric of the shoe wet to save yourself from drying the entire shoe.

-We recommend to find a thin pair of socks that do not have a seam at the toes.
-A thin pair will not obstruct with the sensitivity you need for climbing and apply less pressure on the toes.
-There is also nothing wrong with rocking the ‘Trad Dad’ look, with a pair of knee high tube socks!
-Or if you prefer your dignity intact, perhaps some small ankle socks are for you!
+We recommend finding a thin pair of socks without a joining seam around the toes.
+A thin pair will not obstruct with the sensitivity you need for climbing and doesn't apply too much pressure on the toes.
+There is also nothing wrong with rocking the ‘Trad Dad’ look, with a pair of knee high tube socks too!
+But if you prefer your dignity intact, perhaps some small ankle socks are for you!

-If all else above fails and your shoes inevitably get dirty, you are allowed to clean them!
+If all else above fails and your climbing shoes inevitably get dirty or stink, you are allowed to wash them!

 Your shoes can build up dirt, grime and salts inside and outside.
 Salt from sweat affects the material's elasticity, while dirt and grime can make the inside surface feel slippery, smell bad, and appear black.